nuxy/tidy-table/README.md

 Please refer to the [README](https://nuxy.github.io/Tidy-Table) for more information about this package.

+## Developers

+### CLI options

+Minify CSS/JavaScript sources (using [Minify](https://www.npmjs.com/package/minify)):

+    $ npm run minify

+Run [JSHint](https://www.npmjs.com/package/jshint) on the script itself:

+    $ npm run jshint

 ## See Also

 This package can be used in conjunction with [Poppy-Pagination](https://github.com/nuxy/Poppy-Pagination) to create a seamless per-page result experience.

+## Contributions

+If you fix a bug, or have a code you want to contribute, please send a pull-request with your changes.
+(Note: Before committing your code please ensure that you run `npm run jshint`)

 ## License and Warranty